 - Combine the chia seeds with the water in a small bowl.
 Stir and set aside.

 - In large bowl, beat vegan butter, peanut butter and sugars.
 Use an electric mixer on medium speed to whip until creamy.
-Add the chia seeds and mix for a few more seconds to combine.
+Add the chia seed mixture and stir to combine.

-- Gently stir the wet mixture into the flour mixture, until everything is combined.
+- Pour the wet mixture into the flour mixture, and stir until combined.